LennartFr/09-06-13-SF-Lunch-and-Learn/README.md

 #### Mac OS
 We recommend using a package installer like [Homebrew](https://brew.sh/) to facilitate the installation of packages. <br>
-/usr/bin/ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"
+> `/usr/bin/ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"`

 If needed, there are [other installation options](https://docs.brew.sh/Installation) available.

 #### Windows
 We recommend using a package installer like [Chocolately](https://chocolatey.org/) to facilitate the installation of packages. <br>
 - Install with cmd.exe using the following command: <br>
-@"%SystemRoot%\System32\WindowsPowerShell\v1.0\powershell.exe" -NoProfile -InputFormat None -ExecutionPolicy Bypass -Command "iex ((New-Object System.Net.WebClient).DownloadString('https://chocolatey.org/install.ps1'))" && SET "PATH=%PATH%;%ALLUSERSPROFILE%\chocolatey\bin"
+> `@"%SystemRoot%\System32\WindowsPowerShell\v1.0\powershell.exe" -NoProfile -InputFormat None -ExecutionPolicy Bypass -Command "iex ((New-Object System.Net.WebClient).DownloadString('https://chocolatey.org/install.ps1'))" && SET "PATH=%PATH%;%ALLUSERSPROFILE%\chocolatey\bin"`

 - Install with PowerShell.exe* using the following command: <br>
-Set-ExecutionPolicy Bypass -Scope Process -Force; iex ((New-Object System.Net.WebClient).DownloadString('https://chocolatey.org/install.ps1'))
+> `Set-ExecutionPolicy Bypass -Scope Process -Force; iex ((New-Object System.Net.WebClient).DownloadString('https://chocolatey.org/install.ps1'))`

 * An additional step is needed to ensure Get-ExecutionPolicy is not Restricted.

 If needed, reference the [installation instructions](https://chocolatey.org/install).

 #### Required Packages
-- Install Docker
+- Install Docker using apt, brew or choco.
-- Install Node (which should install NPM)
+- Install Node (which should install NPM) using apt, brew or choco.
-- Install Yeoman
+- Install Yeoman using `npm install -g yo`
-npm install -g yo

 For reference, [IBM Cloud documentation](https://cloud.ibm.com/docs/services/blockchain?topic=blockchain-develop-vscode#develop-vscode-install) for developing smart contracts with Visual Studio Code extension.